 Just about every soon-to-be or new mom has thought about how to get their body to bounce back after birth.
-Not only do some moms want to get back into their exercise routine for their physical health, but also mental wellbeing.
-But it’s not something that can be rushed—after all, it took your body nine months to get where it is, it’s going to take time to feel normal again.
+Not only do some moms want to get back into their exercise routine for their physical health but also mental well-being.
+But postpartum exercise is not something that can be rushed—after all, it took your body nine months to get where it is, it’s going to take time to feel normal again.

 C-SECTION VERSUS VAGINAL DELIVERY

 Is there a difference if you have a C-section versus vaginal delivery?
 Shepherd says that while the delivery methods are different, the pelvic floor muscles and abdominal muscles take the same impact during pregnancy.

 “Regardless of the route of delivery, there still is some pelvic floor dysfunction that can occur,” Shepherd notes.
 With that in mind, recovery should be forgiving no matter your type of delivery.
 In fact, recovery time can range anywhere from immediate postpartum to up to 12 weeks postpartum.

 But there are still some differences to pay attention to.
 “From a C-section standpoint, you want to make sure that you don’t engage your abdominal muscles too quickly because the C-section requires an incision through the abdominal muscles; we need that to heal before undertaking any exercise,” Shepherd explains.

 “From a vaginal standpoint, there’s some disruption to the pelvic floor as a baby goes through the pelvic outlet.
 That needs to be healed before undertaking strenuous activity, such as squats, leg lifts and anything that has to do with a lot of pelvic floor pressure.”

 This is why Shepherd suggests working with a pelvic physical therapist is very important, as well as talking to your physician about your individual delivery process so they can provide you with the best recommendations.